New rise of the urban sauna culture: explore 10 authentic Finnish saunas

 3. Kuuma, Tampere

 The urban sauna boom isn’t limited to Helsinki – it has also reached Tampere, which declared itself the Finnish sauna capital in 2018.
 Located in the heart of Tampere near the shoreline at Laukontori, the sauna restaurant Kuuma offers visitors both sauna and culinary experiences, and the terrace is open all year round.
-There are two saunas available: a more traditional Finnish sauna and a modern version of a smoke sauna.
+The venue features three saunas in total, including a traditional wood-fired sauna and a modern take on the classic smoke sauna.

 Sauna & Restaurant Kuuma, Laukontori 21, Tampere